 worked examination scripts.
 Lecturers may refuse to mark an examination

 - Copies of past years examination papers (subject to

-release) will be available for purchase from the CQU Student Association.
+release) will be available on the CQU Student Association web page.

 Before lodging an application for a deferred examination,